crossrw/fbd-runtime/README.md

 Some elements of the schemes use time.
 For each such element library organizes independent timer value is stored in RAM.
 Timers used to store the type `tSignal`.
 Timer values changes by `period` every time the function `fbdDoStep(tSignal period)` is called.
 Time can be expressed in any units: sec, ms, &micro;s.
 Unit selection depends on the time scale in which the PLC should work.
 In my opinion, a decent selection of milliseconds for most cases.
 Current status
 ==============
 It's works.
 Now the library is used in the finished projects and does not contain know the problems.
-In the near future further development schema editor:
+Plans for fbdrt development:
+ * speed optimization

+Plans for editor development:
  * interface translation in other languages (only Russian now)
  * write documentation
  * ability to add markup (comments, etc.)